toddgrenley/The-LEGO-Project/README.md

 # The-LEGO-Project

-This is my first scratch project--no ideas or methods were taken from anyone else as to how to analyze this database of LEGO parts and sets originally put together by
+This is a scratch project--no ideas or methods were taken from anyone else as to how to analyze this database of LEGO parts and sets originally put together by
 Rebrickable.
 I started with my own questions, and found my own answers.

 This database, like many, has numerous tables with only a few columns each, so I make use of Joins and Temp Tables galore.
 I started with the Sets and Themes tables as I